MooersLab/crafted-emacs-config/README.md

 Dave Wilson, Jeff Bowman, and others have built [crafted-emacs](https://github.com/SystemCrafters/crafted-emacs).
 This is an Emacs profile that tries to maximize the use of the built-in features of Emacs while minimizing the use of packages.
 Crafted-emacs is a framework on which to build further customizations.
+The franework is feature-rich enough  with the essentials to save you a lot of time.
+I became productive with this profile faster than with most other configurations.

-It is for advanced beginners and beyond.
+However, I still think it is for advanced beginners and beyond.
-You need some experience with configuration files: probably more experience than is required to use scimax where many packages that an academic needs are built-in.
+You need some experience with configuration files: probably more experience than is required to use a profile like scimax where many packages that an academic needs are built-in.
 I cannot compare it to Doom or Spacemacs because I have not invested sufficient effort in mastering them.
-However, with minimal effort, you can have a *Dave Wilson-like* environment up and running.
+However, with minimal effort, you can have a *Dave Wilson-like* environment up and running with your favorite configurations on top of it in several hours.
 I really like it!

 ## User configuration